foderking/react-chess/README.md

 ### Features

 + Lightwieght
 + No external dependencies.
-All functionality is written from scratch in React.
+All functionality is written purely in React.

 ### Prerequisites

 Things you'll to install this project..

-+ An Operating System with a working shell ( Bash, Powershell, zsh etc.)
++ A working shell ( Bash, Powershell, zsh etc.)
 + The latest version of Git
 + npm

-To install Yarn
++ yarn

+if you don't already have yarn

 ```sh
 npm install --global yarn
 ```

 ### Installing